Sleep Apnea and Anxiety: Understanding the Connection

-- Oral Appliance Therapy:
+Oral Appliance

-- Counseling and Therapy:
+Counseling and Therapy

-- Regular exercise and stress reduction techniques
+• Incorporating regular exercise and mindfulness-based stress reduction techniques

 Is There a Relationship Between Anxiety and Sleep Apnea?